 - Walk through the entire market before you buy: Take time to enjoy the visual and aromatic attractions of the market.
 Stroll among the stalls and see who is selling what.
 Don’t buy a thing until you do.
 This will enable you to select the best there.

-- Ask questions: Farmers are usually pleased to discuss their growing practices, when the produce was picked, their favorite ways to prepare it, and what they will have for sale next week or next month.
+- Ask questions: Farmers are usually pleased to discuss their growing practices, when the produce was picked, their favorite ways to prepare it, and what they will have for sale next week or next month depending on what is ripening in the fields.
 Take time to chat and find out what you can.
 If it’s important to you to “buy local,” it’s helpful to know where the farm is.

 - Don’t assume everything is organic: Many small farmers cannot afford the fees necessary to be certified organic.
 If you talk to them about their growing practices, you will be assured most are honest and do their best to grow the food responsibly.
 Many are organic regardless of certificates; others grow their crops sustainably.
 They will appreciate your interest.